AlexaCRM/alexacrm.github.io/integration-cds/views.md

 premium: true
 ---

-<p class="lead">Add views to your WordPress pages to display tabular data from CDS and Dynamics 365.</p>
+<p class="lead">Add views to your WordPress pages to display tabular data from Dataverse Integration and Dynamics 365.</p>

 ## Introduction

 Views are a concept in PowerApps and Dynamics 365 that allows listing entity records in tables.
-A view defines what data to show and in which order. **CDS Integration** allows to surface personal, system and public views on your WordPress website.
+A view defines what data to show and in which order. **Dataverse Integration** allows to surface personal, system and public views on your WordPress website.

 See [PowerApps documentation on views](https://docs.microsoft.com/en-us/powerapps/maker/model-driven-apps/create-edit-views).